Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By ML500.

 cube 161:
-- By JustHyperCL.
+- By AsRenCL.
 - This cube references the popular youtuber ToshDeluxe.

 cube 162:
-- By JustHyperCL.
+- By AsRenCL.
 - References a boomlings version of the character Kratos, extracted from a boomlings gamesheet.

 cube 163:
-- By JustHyperCL.
+- By AsRenCL.

 cube 164:
 - By RetroAdvance64.